eliabieri/swissdevjobs/README.md

-# A simple CLI tool that scrapes the listings of swissdevjobs.ch
+# A simple CLI for swissdevjobs.ch

 ### Disclaimer
 This tool is not complete and only serves the needs that I had.